SiddhantAgarwal/HNews/README.md

 Fetch top HackerNews items on a light weight CLI.

-Powered by [newsapi] (https://newsapi.org), get you api key set it in your environment variables and you are good to go.
+Powered by [newsapi] (https://newsapi.org), get your api key set it in your environment variables and you are good to go.

     NAME: